CaZual-T/CZT-Mod-Manager/README.md

 <img width="889" height="671" alt="image" src="https://github.com/user-attachments/assets/4a17270a-3190-4406-a8c4-1ee392babeac" />
 <img width="770" height="466" alt="{AF19A021-7B6A-4493-8EE4-9DE0A6CE26B7}" src="https://github.com/user-attachments/assets/63694a82-b5ca-442e-adb7-d4126e1e1f87" />

-### - 2.5:) Update Info in manager to track versions
+### - 3:) Update Info in manager to track versions
 - Click Manage Mods
 - Enter nexus url
-- Select checkbox next to mod, click save nexus links.
+- Select checkbox next to mod, click save nexus links. (this will update image)
 - To check for updates simply select the mod, click check for updates.
-This will also update the version number in the NEW column.
+This will also update the version number in the LATEST column.
 <img width="993" height="140" alt="{2B259BF2-669B-4E9E-9909-45024BC25E4C}" src="https://github.com/user-attachments/assets/d1caa98a-32df-4c79-967b-8175866abf15" />

-### - 3:) Launch Game.
+### - 4:) Launch Game.
 - You only have to launch with CZT when you initially setup, and when you want to toggle them on or off, once toggled on they will stay enabled until you toggle off.
 >[!NOTE]
 >If you run into this error "A required privilege is not held by the client" when launching, try running the program as administrator.
 (Most users wont have to do this)